 User Generated Content

-User generated content refers to posts that are created by other people (usually your followers), and are published on you profile, or under your branded hashtags.
+User-generated content refers to posts that are created by other people (usually your followers), and are published on your profile, or under your branded hashtags.

-They do amazing things for your following, reach and audience connection.
+They do amazing things for your following, Instagram reach and audience connection.

 By curating and posting the best of your followers’ content, you immediately increase your chances of engagement, particularly the invaluable ‘share count’.

 When you post somebody else’s content on your brand’s page, more often than not, that user tags, shares and likes the post, and their followers will do the same.
 This can be the beginnings of a snowball effect.